 \subsection{Encoding}

-\projname{} can incorporate any encoder of a BERT-like language model as underlying text encoder.
-Here, we choose a pretrained ALBERT \cite{lan19} encoder for its smaller model size, the tougher sentence coherence pretraining and increased first-stage ranking results throughout our early-stage experiments compared to BERT.
+\projname{} can incorporate any BERT-like encoder as underlying text encoder.
+Here, we use a pretrained ALBERT \cite{lan19} encoder for its smaller model size, the tougher sentence coherence pretraining and increased first-stage ranking quality throughout our early-stage experiments compared to BERT.
 The tokenizer of ALBERT is a WordPiece tokenizer \cite{wu16} including the special tokens \texttt{[CLS]} and \texttt{[SEP]} known from BERT.
 From the text encoder we seek a single representation vector for the whole passage or query, which we call \emph{context representation}.
-From ALBERT we take the last-layer representation of the \texttt{[CLS]} token for this purpose.
-The context representation obtained from the underlying encoder for an arbitrary string $s$ is denoted with $\tau(s) \in \mathbb{R}^h$ where $h$ is the output representation size.
+From ALBERT we take the \texttt{[CLS]} embedding of the last layer for this purpose.
+We denote the context representation obtained from the underlying encoder for an arbitrary string $s$ with $\tau(s) \in \mathbb{R}^h$ where $h$ is the output representation size.

-(AL)BERT's language modeling approach involves training of sentence coherence for which segment embeddings are used to signal different input segments.
-Although we only feed single segments to the encoder, i.e. a query or a passage, we use segment embeddings allowing the model to represent queries and passages differently.
-We refer to the segment embeddings $E_A$ and $E_B$ (illustrated in Figure \ref{fig:architecture}) with the context encoder functions $\tau_{\alpha}$ and $\tau_{\beta}$ for passages and queries respectively.
+ALBERT's language modeling approach involves sentence coherence prediction for which segment embeddings are used to signal different input segments.
+Although we only feed single segments to the encoder, i.e. a query or a passage, we use segment embeddings which allow the model to encode queries differently from passages.
+The segment embeddings $E_A$ and $E_B$ (illustrated in Figure \ref{fig:architecture}) are part of the context encoder functions $\tau_{\alpha}$ and $\tau_{\beta}$ for passages and queries respectively.
 The context representation is further projected to the desired representation size $e$ using a linear layer followed by a $\tanh$ activation function.
 Thus, the complete passage encoder function is $\psi_{\alpha}(s) := \tanh(W\tau_{\alpha}(s)+b)$ where $W\in \mathbb{R}^{h \times e}$ and $b \in \mathbb{R}^e$ are parameters of the linear layer.
-The query encoder $\psi_{\beta}$ is defined analogous with shared parameters.
+The query encoder $\psi_{\beta}$ is defined analogous.